Marcinelle mining disaster

+The Marcinelle mining disaster (Catastrophe de Marcinelle, lit. 'the Marcinelle catastrophe') occurred at the Bois du Cazier coal mine at Marcinelle, Hainaut Province, in Belgium on 8 August 1956.
+One of the largest and most notorious mining disasters in the country's history, it led to the deaths of 262 miners, many of whom were guest workers from Italy.

+On the morning of 8 August 1956, an accident occurred underground as a result of the attempt to use the hoist mechanism before a coal wagon had been correctly loaded into the lift.
+Cables were severed, and an electrical fire broke out at a time when there were 274 workers underground.
+As a result of measures introduced to respond to the labour shortage in post-war Belgium, the majority of the workers were guest workers from Italy and other parts of Europe.

+Although attempts were made to rescue the workers, 262 miners died of smoke inhalation and carbon monoxide poisoning.
+Widely covered at the time in newspapers and television reports, the disaster remains prominent in folk memory in Belgium and Italy.
+The Bois du Cazier mine now operates as a museum.

 Background

 Coal mining was historically a major industry in Belgium and a major force during the era of the Industrial Revolution.
 It was concentrated around three mining basins in Hainaut, Liège and latterly Limburg provinces.
 The Bois du Cazier mine was located in the former at Marcinelle in the region around Charleroi known as the Pays Noir.

 Although increasingly struggling to compete with foreign competition, the Belgian economic miracle at the end of World War II gave renewed life to the coal industry which increasingly struggled to recruit miners within Belgium.
 The use of German prisoners of war became increasingly difficult and, in response, the Belgian government created various guest worker programs aimed at encouraging workers to travel to Belgium on work contracts.
 The first such agreement was made with Italy in 1946.